 The purpose of a resume is to get you an interview.
 Resumes don’t get you jobs, interviews get you jobs.
 The main thing you want your resume to do is leave the employer wanting to hear more.
 If you raised sales by 30% say that, but don’t say how.
 Make sure they know that you are good at your job, but make sure they want to talk to you!
 Just like I explained in the chronology section, give them a reason to call you in.

 We hope you will implement these five things today and see the growth in quality and quantity of your interviews.
-If this seems a little overwhelming don’t worry.
-We offer a world-class resume development service to help you land more interviews.

 Your life shouldn’t support your job, your job should support your life!